chocolateboy/vim-myspace/README.md

 ```

 In addition, you may need to add overrides for core and third-party filetype plugins
-which impose an indentation style:
+which impose an indentation size:

 ```vim
 " override the 2-space indentation imposed by vim-ruby